 During each quarter, the 4th week a student is on the failing list (-70) with one or more classes, the student will lose all cell phone privileges until the end of the quarter, unless a teacher gives permission to be used in a classroom.
+The student is required to check the cell phone into the Principal's Office upon arrival at school.
 The cell phone will not be allowed for usage during school hours.
 Disciplinary consequences will result if the student fails to abide by these rules.